 Visual impairment, whether mild or complete, affects many millions of people worldwide.
 While some people might think that such a handicap would prevent the enjoyment of leisure activities like gardening, the visually impaired prove to be a resilient lot, adapting in ways that can astound and inspire.
 Learn more about gardens for blind people and how to create your own visually impaired gardens.

 Visually Impaired Gardens

+A garden for the blind, or for those with diminished sight, is one that appeals to all the senses without overwhelming them.
+In fact, garden plants for visually impaired individuals include those that can be touched, smelled, tasted, or even heard.
 It's a well maintained and easily navigated refuge with appropriate tools accessible at a moment's notice.
 With careful planning and proper maintenance, visually impaired gardens are a place of beauty and efficiency that allow the gardener to be completely independent every step of the way.

 Creating a Visually Impaired Sensory Garden

 - Walkways- Your design should be simple, with straight pathways and landmarks such as décor, shrubs, or change in walkway texture to mark any change in direction.
 Railings should accompany any change in topography and begin a few feet (1 m.) before inclines or declines.